 We can do this by working together, building on children’s and families’ strengths, and developing their capacity to make positive changes for themselves.

-Early Help for children, young people and families
+Early Help and Targeted Support for children, young people and families

 We recognise there is sometimes some confusion with different terms, so hope the following definitions are helpful: